Reha Muhtar

-Reha Muhtar (born 21 July 1959) is a Turkish anchorman, columnist and television reporter of Iraqi Turkmen descent.
+Reha Muhtar (21 July 1959 – 3 June 2026) was a Turkish anchorman, columnist and television reporter.

+Life and career

-He was first seen on TV as TRT's reporter from Turkey, Istanbul.
+Muhtar was first seen on television as TRT's reporter from Istanbul, Turkey.
 Later he started hosting a debate program at show tv "Ateş Hattı" channel.
 Later, on the private channel Show TV as an anchorman, he gained national fame.
 His chaotic, no-holds-barred news making, remarks and most importantly the bizarre questions he asked his guests made him a phenomenon in Turkey.
-He is also famous for his pumpkin argument with news audiences on Show TV.
+He was also famous for his pumpkin argument with news audiences on Show TV.

-He has hosted a talk show on Show TV with other Turkish celebrities Hülya Avşar, he is currently working as a columnist for a Turkish newspaper, Vatan.
+He hosted a talk show on Show TV with other Turkish celebrities Hülya Avşar, he worked as a columnist for a Turkish newspaper, Vatan.

-Personal life

 In 1983, he married journalist Selin Çağlayan and their marriage lasted for five years.

 In 2001, he started a relationship with Nilüfer.
 In 2003, the two announced their separation in a press release.

 Between 2006 and 2007 his relationship with Gülşen made his name appear frequently in the media.

 In 2008, he started a relationship with Deniz Uğur which ended in 2010.

-Reha Muhtar has a daughter with Nilüfer, adopted daughter Ayşe Nazlı.
-He has twins with Deniz Uğur, Mina and Poyraz born in 2009.
+Muhtar adopted a daughter with Nilüfer.
+He also had twins with Deniz Uğur in 2009.
+Muhtar died from heart failure in Bodrum, on 3 June 2026, at the age of 66.
+One day later, he was buried at Yeniköy Cemetery in Istanbul.